Zeroeh/realm-relay-deca/README.md

 ### Realm Relay updated to the DECA era of Realm of the Mad God
 I updated realm relay to the current build X15.0.0 as of June 2017.

 ###Use IntelliJ Community Edition to compile.
 I won't make a compilation guide but building is very simple.
-Compile the project, then build a JAR artifact referencing the .jar file in /lib folder
+Compile the project, then build a JAR artifact referencing the .jar file in /lib folder.
+The source as it is should compile with ZERO warnings.
+Make sure to use the JDK version 1.8 or higher

 ### What's new?
 `Packets have been updated`